 Application and Verification Procedures

-To receive the waiver award, the student’s employer must, at the end of the summer, submit a verification form confirming that the student has completed the approved activity.
-A link to the verification form will be sent to the selected participant in the student’s notification e-mail.
-Verification forms must be submitted to the above address no later than September 30, 2013.
+To receive the summer wavier award, the student’s employer must at the end of summer submit an Activity Verification Form confirming the student has completed the approved activity.
+A link to the Verification Form will be sent to the selected participant in the student’s notification e-mail.